7 ways our Careers Team have adapted to the ‘New Normal’

 Catriona has also been moving things into the online realm to help students prepare for life post-lockdown.
-“To tie in with WRKiT, I’ve recorded a mini podcast (available on BIMM Connect) around the themes of Proactivity, Positivity and Purpose.
-This explores some ideas of things that might be useful to implement or learn now to make yourself job-hunt-ready after the lockdown is lifted.”
+“To tie in with WRKiT, I’ve recorded a mini-podcast (available on BIMM Connect) around the themes of Proactivity, Positivity and Purpose.
+This explores some ideas of things that might be useful to implement or learn how to make yourself job-hunt-ready after the lockdown is lifted.”

 5) Moving Masterclasses Online

 Our Careers Team haven’t let the current situation stop students from connecting with the big names in the industry.
 Here at BIMM Institute, we’re known for putting our students in the same room as some of the most prestigious music professionals – and now, they get to join them through online platforms such as Zoom.